-Connie has been named the Big South Conference Coach of the Year a record 33 times -- 13 in cross country, 10 in indoor track and field and 10 in outdoor track and field.
-Connie has received the triple crown for Coach of the Year four times in his career, including the 2003-04, 2005-06, 2008-09 and most recently the 2013-14 seasons in Cross Country, Indoor Track and Field and Outdoor Track and Field.
-Also in 2004, he was named the Southeast Region Coach of the Year for Indoor Track and Field.
+Connie was named the Big South Conference Coach of the Year a record 33 times -- 13 in cross country, 10 in indoor track and field and 10 in outdoor track and field.
+Connie received the triple crown for Coach of the Year four times in his career, including the 2003-04, 2005-06, 2008-09 and most recently the 2013-14 seasons in Cross Country, Indoor Track and Field and Outdoor Track and Field.
+Also in 2004, he was also named the Southeast Region Coach of the Year for Indoor Track and Field.

-Over the years, Connie has built the women's cross country program into the most successful program in the Big South Conference.
+Over the years, Connie built the women's cross country program into the most successful program in the Big South Conference.
 The proof is 13 Big South Conference Championships, 85 All-Conference selections, 15 individual champions who have been named the Big South's Runner of the Year, 17 NCAA All-Southeast Region selections, nine NCAA National Championship qualifiers and two NCAA All-Americans.
 The 15 Big South individual champions includes a stretch of eight consecutive titles from 1992 to 1999, two consecutive winners in 2002 and 2003 and three straight winners from 2005 to 2007.
-He has also coached 11 Big South Rookies of the Year, including five straight from 2002 to 2006.
+He also coached 11 Big South Rookies of the Year, including five straight from 2002 to 2006.
 To top it all off, Connie has coached the Big South's only set of women's cross country All-Americans in Julia Viellehner (2006) and Diana Jepchirchir (2007).

-While Connie has established the cross country program as the Big South's best, he has also led the Chanticleers into the national spotlight.
+While Connie established the cross country program as the Big South's best, he also led the Chanticleers into the national spotlight.
 Following a No. 24 national ranking in 1996, Connie coached Coastal to a ranking of 20th nationally in 1997.
 In 2002, the Chants were ranked 30th in the country during the season.

-In track and field, Connie has coached athletes to 10 All-American honors, as well as 91 Big South Indoor Champions, 115 Big South Outdoor Champions, and a combined 543 indoor and outdoor All-Conference selections.
+In track and field, Connie coached athletes to 10 All-American honors, as well as 91 Big South Indoor Champions, 115 Big South Outdoor Champions, and a combined 543 indoor and outdoor All-Conference selections.

 The 2013-14 season saw the cross country/track and field program capture its fourth triple crown.
 The women's cross country team claimed the first portion of the triple crown with a first-place team finish at the 2013 Big South Cross Country Championship.
 Led by a first-place individual finish by Letitia Saayman, the conference's female Runner of the Year, and a second-place overall finish by Kyla van Graan, the conference's female Freshman of the Year, the Chanticleers finished 20 points ahead of second-place Liberty.